Sherman5A/usw-interactive-systems-coursework/report/report.md

 Web usage         Rhys uses E-commerce regularly and checks the news when he has time.

+Life goal         Rhys wants to make his family happy and do what is best for them.

 Trigger           Rhys's children have been desperate for a pet dog over the past year.
 However,
                   he is worried it might be a fad for his children.

-Goal              Rhys wants to get a pet dog for his children in a quick, no-nonsense manner
+End goal          Rhys wants to get a pet dog for his children in a quick, no-nonsense manner
 ----------------------------------------------------------------------------------------------------------

 ----------------------------------------------------------------------------------------------------------